 I will be on vacation when my inspection is due, what do I do?
 [Back to Top]

-You may obtain an inspection and renew your registration up to three months prior to the expiration of the vehicle inspection/registration due date.
-If the length of the vacation is longer than three months, you should contact NC-DMV Headquarters for additional information at 1-877-421-0020.
+You may obtain an inspection and renew your registration up to 90 days prior to the expiration of the vehicle inspection/registration due date.
+If the length of the vacation is longer than 90 days, you should contact NC-DMV Headquarters for additional information at 1-877-421-0020.

 Will I be able to transfer plates?
 [Back to Top]

 Yes, contact NC-DMV registration or the DMV hotline for more details at 1-877-421-0020.

 What vehicles are exempt from inspections?
 [Back to Top]

 New vehicles will receive a safety/tamper inspection for the first year.
 "New motor vehicle" means a motor vehicle that has never been titled before.
 Vehicles registered in an emission county must receive an emissions inspection in the second year of ownership.

 Vehicles older than 35 years are not required to receive inspections in any county.